First-Time Buyer Mortgage Guide: How Much Can You Borrow in 2026?

 Fixed vs Variable Rate Mortgages

 Fixed-rate mortgages lock your interest rate for a set period — usually 2, 3, or 5 years.
 Your monthly payment stays exactly the same throughout, making budgeting straightforward.

-The downside is that if rates fall, you’re stuck on the higher rate until your deal ends.
+Variable-rate mortgages (including trackers and standard variable rates) can go up or down with the Bank of England base rate.
 For most first-time buyers, a 2 or 5-year fixed rate provides the stability needed to budget reliably in the early years of homeownership.

 The True Cost of a Mortgage